 SHIPPING PRICES

-Original paintings, signed limited edition prints, and enhanced prints: US shipping for all 50 States and DC for all is free.
+Talya Johnson original oil painting, singed limited edition prints, and enhanced prints: US shipping for all 50 States and DC for all is free.
 All other items and destinations, shipping rates will be calculated in your shopping cart.
 Your card will not be charged until shipping is calculated and specified for your approval.
 Original oil paintings, signed limited edition prints, and enhanced prints shipped outside of the US may incur duty fees for which the buyer is responsible.
 We are happy to discuss shipping expectations with you, please contact us through this website.

 This site is protected by reCAPTCHA and the Google Privacy Policy and Terms of Service apply.